Thirlan/ThirlanStellarisMPBalance/patch_notes.md

 ### Nerfs
  * Scion: -5% Unity, -5% happiness and -20% Ethics attraction
  * Ring World:
-   * Robots: Systems online event, giving robots a 15 year -15% energy penalty as they bring the ring world online
+   * Robots: Systems online event, giving robots a 30 year -7% energy, mineral and research penalty as they bring the ring world online
+ * Necrophage: -10% to purge speed and -5% growth

 ### Boosts
- * Common Ground: +10 Stability
+ * Common Ground: "Live long and prosper" events gifts the player a science ship and scientist with +125 influence roughly 6 months after game start.
+6 months later they will be gifted a construction ship with another +125 influence.
  * Galactic Doorstep: +10% Physics research
  * Post Apocalyptic: +5% Habitability bonus